-Recent Developments in the Company's Business (2015 to 2021) Martinrea 2.0 - One Martinrea and Driving the Culture
+Recent Developments in the Company's Business (2015 to 2022) Martinrea 2.0: One Martinrea and Driving the Culture

-The second major phase in Martinrea's history began under the joint leadership of Pat D'Eramo and Rob Wildeboer, as they focused on the development of a One Martinrea concept, driving a high performance culture, operational excellence, superior financial management and customer satisfaction.
+The second major phase in Martinrea's history began under the joint leadership of Pat D'Eramo and Rob Wildeboer, as they focused on the development of a One Martinrea concept, focused on a four-pillar strategy: driving a high performance culture, operational excellence, superior financial management and a customer first focus.
 The Company developed its Vision and Mission founded on 10 Guiding Principles, as it focused on developing a unique and successful Martinrea culture.